 These foods are poisonous for your rabbit and could make her ill:

-Potatoes, Daffodils, Rhubarb, lillies, mushrooms, avocado, broad beans, sweet peas, buttercup, kidney beans, jasmine, foxglove and iceberg lettuce.
+Potatoes, daffodils, tulips, rhubarb, lillies, mushrooms, avocado, broad beans, sweet peas, buttercup, kidney beans, jasmine, foxglove and iceberg lettuce.

 Iceberg lettuce can be toxic in large quantities as it contains lactucarium, a substance that can be harmful for your rabbit.
 In addition, light coloured lettuces contain mostly water, and offer little nutritional value.